 Starting your own home inspection business is exciting, but it can also feel a bit overwhelming.
-You know you want to be your own boss, and you’re an expert when it comes to homes.
+You know you want to be your own boss, and you’re an expert in homes.
 Awesome!

 So how much do you know about starting and running a business?

 You can learn as you go, of course, but it’s also incredibly helpful to have a solid idea of how much money you’ll need to invest.
-After all, you wouldn’t head to a car dealership without a budget in mind, so why would starting a business be any different?
+After all, you wouldn’t head to a car dealership without a budget, so why would starting a business be any different?

 Licensing and training costs